www.rogerknapp.com

 • It usually takes 24 to 48 hours after you start the antibiotics for your child to feel better.
 If your child still has a lot of pain and or if he/she still has fever 48 hours after starting the antibiotic, call the office or come into the emergency room.

-Call Your Doctor Or Return To The Emergency Room If:
+Call Your Doctor Or Go To The Emergency Room/Urgent Care Clinic If:

 • Your child appears lethargic or you can’t do anything to make him/her happy.